Purp1eW0lf/Blue-Team-Notes/README.md

 where ImagePath -like "*.exe*" | ft -property PSChildName, ImagePath -wrap

-# if you notice, on line two we wrap in TWO *.exe* in wildcards.
+# if you notice, on line two we wrap .exe in TWO in wildcards.
 Why?
   # The first wildcard is to ensure we're kind of 'grepping' for a file that ends in a .exe.
     # Without the first wildcard, we'd be looking for literal .exe
   # The second wildcard is to ensure we're looking for the things that come after the .exe